 » 10 hours of shooting sports (archery, rifle, or shotgun)

 » 35 hours of service outdoors and at camp

-The Girl Scout Outdoor Awards Program is for Junior-Ambassador Girl Scouts beginning in summer 2019.
+The Girl Scout Outdoor Awards Program is for Junior-Ambassador Girl Scouts and adult members.
 Become more adventurous.
 Skilled.
 Independent.
 Capable.
 Impactful.

 This awards program is generously supported by a grant from the Richard King Mellon Foundation.